Discussing Design with the Arts and Crafts Movement’s Heir Dan Maier

 Did you know that the Arts and Crafts Exhibition Society which was founded in 1887 by William Morris and Walter Crane is still thriving today?
 Currently known as the Society of Designer Craftsmen, it grew out of the Arts and Crafts movement.
 This was one of the most influential, profound and far-reaching design movements of modern times.
 We took a moment to have a chat with a Trustee of the society, Dan Maier.

 The Society celebrates designers and craftspeople.
 They are selected for their innovative design sense and exceptional skills and sensitivity to materials.
 SDC is the oldest multi-disciplinary society in the UK.
 Its members are some of the finest, most exciting and respected designer-makers of today.
-They work in Ceramics, Wood, Metal, Glass & Textiles.
+They work in ceramics, wood, metal, glass and textiles.

 Also, I grew up watching Hollywood technicolor movies with my dad on Sunday afternoons, which probably had an influence.
 But I have an innate sense of color, often using complementary colors together.
 My “Mr. Magnolia partner” has, on more than one occasion, referred to me as a “color fascist” as I’m regularly heard pronouncing that something is “the wrong yellow”.
 I believe color is a powerful mood enhancer and it’s important to get it right.
 I always wear bright colors and when I meet people on grey winter days, they react so positively to me; it’s a no-brainer!

-What’s your favourite art period and what artists have inspired you?
+NF: What’s your favorite art period and what artists have inspired you?

 On these kinds of projects, I think of myself as a fabric engineer.
 When you’re making props, it’s often effectively a prototype, so you’re forever inventing ways to make things and adapting processes in different contexts.
 It might sound crazy but we cut the vast pattern pieces for the fabric out of 8’ x 4’ sheets of hardboard using a CNC laser cutting machine, as we didn’t have a wide enough paper printer but the weight of the hardboard actually made it easier to mark up the fabric than using paper.
 This was also surprisingly the most cost-effective way of doing it at the time.